Steve Allen (1921-2000)

 57. Determine to make your own contribution to the cause of reason.

-58. Familiarize yourself with the commonly accepted scientific view of the universe.
+58. Familiarize yourself with the commonly accepted scientific view of the

 59. Beware of political rhetoric.